 If children only interact with other children through very structured settings, they won’t develop everything they need to know about working together.
 Outdoor time with other children, where they are making up games, choosing which way to turn on a trail, or helping each other with gear, will develop their abilities to make friends, share, cooperate, and learn how to treat others.

 “If we want children to flourish, to become truly empowered, then let us allow them to love the earth before we ask them to save it.”

 A cross-cultural research study by J.A.
 Palmer (1993) found that the single most important factor in developing personal concern for the environment was positive experiences in the outdoors during childhood.
 As David Sobel explains in his article “Beyond Ecophobia”, “Children are disconnected from the world outside their doors and connected with endangered animals and ecosystems through electronic media.
 Children are being exposed to frightening environmental issues at an early age, but are not first being given the opportunity to develop close personal connections with nature.”
 We are putting a lot of responsibility on the next generation to take care of our planet.
 If they never experience the benefits of nature they may never understand why it’s so important to save it.

 Hike it Baby is working to make sure every child has access to nature.
 Help us in our mission to raise a generation that loves (and benefits from) the outdoors by considering a donation to Hike it Baby.

 Many Hike it Baby branches are also hosting #OptOutside hikes on November 29, 2019.
 Getting outside with kids is easier when you have a supportive, inclusive community of like-minded parents and caregivers to #optoutside with.
-Start your free Hike it Baby membership trial today and find a hike near you!
+Join Hike it Baby for free today and find a hike near you!

 Photos courtesy of Brandi Rondinelli and Deanna Curry.